 - Also used by the oil and gas industries, preventing small cracks from spreading.

 - It can be used to strengthen both existing and new types of structural building.

 - It is effective in areas where buildings undergo freezing and thawing.

-- This can prove to be economical in case of irrigation works, dams etc. which are directly in contact with water.
+- This can prove to be economical in the case of irrigation works, dams that are directly in contact with water.

 - This concrete can be used for sectors such as tunnel-linings, structural basement walls, highways, bridges, concrete floors, and marine structures.

-- It is new technology that can give way to sustainable roads.
+- It is a new technology that can give way to sustainable roads.